 As conservatives–as teachers–we must stand with the philosophers and the theologians against the sophists and keep asking, “to what end?”
 Kirk urged us to look deeper than politics, to take long views, to seek out clearer distinctions, and to flesh out a deeper understanding.

 How do we redeem the time?
-As everyone on TIC has affirmed, we start by “brightening the corner where we are,” by improving ourselves, by helping our neighbors, by loving our families, by setting high standards for our students, and by exercising the inherited liberty bequeathed to us from the founders, responsibly, yet joyfully.
+As everyone on The Imaginative Conservative has affirmed, we start by “brightening the corner where we are,” by improving ourselves, by helping our neighbors, by loving our families, by setting high standards for our students, and by exercising the inherited liberty bequeathed to us from the founders, responsibly, yet joyfully.
 “Freedom is something that gathers around the hearth, inheres in local associations, and endears to a man his place of habitation.
 It was a protection to enable him to enjoy things, not a force or power to enable him to do things,” wrote Weaver.
 And always reflect upon and advocate the permanent things.

 Books on the topic of this essay may be found in The Imaginative Conservative Bookstore.
 The Imaginative Conservative applies the principle of appreciation to the discussion of culture and politics—we approach dialogue with magnanimity rather than with mere civility.
 Will you help us remain a refreshing oasis in the increasingly contentious arena of modern discourse?
 Please consider donating now.